Mohan259/TF_Practice/Readme.md

-This file is for readme
+This repository contains Tensorflow projects/code which is used for practising Deep Learning Concepts.